 The faucet was apparently turned off by 2016, though - pitches to numerous potential funders failed, and the Nikumaroro IX expedition had to be drastically scaled back and piggybacked onto an already-scheduled trip hosted by another group.
 Needless to say, Gillespie did not collect his originally planned-for six figures in "operating expenses."

-Since 2008 alone, Gillespie has spent more than $4.5 million on trips to Nikumaroro and unknown millions of dollars for the Earhart Project as a whole (cumulative totals have never been released).
+Since 2008 alone, Gillespie has spent more than $4.5 million on trips to Nikumaroro and in excess of $5 million for the Earhart Project as a whole (cumulative totals have never been released).